How to Apply

 - your chosen College

 In order to assess your application we need to see two references which should be from people who know your work well.
 To enable us to make a swift decision on your application you should ask your referees to write directly to the Department of History.
 If you are applying from an unconventional background (e.g. after some years away from university) please contact us to ask about alternative possibilities for referees.

 If you wish to read for any full-time programme you must become a member of one of our Colleges or Societies as well as being accepted by a department.
-You can indicate preferences on your application, and Graduate School will make every effort to arrange membership.
+You can indicate preferences on your application, and the Graduate School will make every effort to arrange membership.
 You need not join a College or Society if you wish to register for a part-time degree.